localstack/docs/content/en/getting-started/installation.md

 {{< tab header="Linux" >}}
 <p>
-You can just download the respective binary for your architecture directly:<br>
+You can download the respective binary for your architecture directly:<br>
 {{< cli-binary-download os="linux" >}}
 </p>
 <p>